marcomusy/pianoplayer/README.md

 - depth of combinatorial search (from 3 up to 9 notes ahead of the currently playing note)
 - usable fingers (disabled players can exclude fingers in the list Hand.usable_fingers)
 - weights for individual fingers (in Hand.weights)
+- step of notes: you can skip the prediction of the next note at the price of precision (default in Hand.fstep is 2, which is a reasonable trade-off that speeds up the algorithm by a factor 2)